 Alissa Ruth began working at Stanton’s in the summer of 2016.
 She is a former middle and high school choir director and holds a Bachelor of Music in Education degree from Capital University.
-She is an active choral singer in the Columbus area, and spends her free time running, doing yoga, cooking, and watching Netflix.
+She is an active choral singer in the Santa Fe Desert Chorale, as well as various choirs in the Columbus area, and she spends her free time running, doing yoga, cooking, and watching Netflix.

 What department do you work in at Stanton’s? – Choral

 What do you consider your specialties here? – I really love school choral music, especially secondary rep (since those are the age groups I taught), so I enjoy putting together recommendations for middle and high school choir directors.